Summary of 2 Thessalonians

 HOW DO I READ IT?

 This letter speaks sharply about vengeance, punishment, evil, and exclusion.
-Its harsh language can shock readers who do not live in places where Christians experience persecution or who question whether assurances of retribution can really bring comfort to the afflicted.
+Its harsh language regarding current struggles and a judgment to come can shock readers who do not live in places where Christians experience persecution or who question whether assurances of retribution can really bring comfort to those who experience affliction.
 Read 2 Thessalonians in light of other biblical books’ teaching about the end time and with eyes to imagine how the gospel gives assurance to embattled and vulnerable communities of faith.
 Consider how language of “grace” and “peace” (1:2; 3:16-18) also shapes the letter.
+While it is important to be aware of the debates concerning the book’s authorship and origins, one can still read it with an eye on what the letter communicates.
+Even without making up one’s mind about the letter’s background, observe how its teachings are like and different from what other New Testament writings say.